jm1021/churchofjesuschrist/_posts/2022-12-18-christmas.md

 - Family Dinner
 - ...

-### Merry Christmas
-> One thing we learn from the Old Testament to New Testament transition is that many are waiting or not sure if there was or has been a Messiah.
-How do you say ***Merry Christmas?***  This week I was given a present with a Tree on it and said "Thank You" and "Merry Christmas".
-I was called out.
-Christmas is known as a joyful season because of the joy that Jesus Christ brings to the world.
-Even people who don’t worship Jesus as the Son of God can often feel the happiness of Christmas.
-- Return to your groups and talk about how you proclaim "Merry Christmas" with kindness, love, and respect.
-- Talk about experiences or wisdom and words you say to invite and respect the season.

 ### Transition Old Testament to New Testament
 > Imagine a time before knowing about a Savior.
 Imagine challenges in life and not being able to lean on the Atonement.
 In that journey ***people like us would likely be following a Faith and a Hope***.